If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 If you live in a rainy climate, you’re probably familiar with the struggle of having damp feet.
-A shoe company called Vessi set out to design a completely waterproof sneaker to solve this problem.
+A shoe company called Vessi set out to design completely waterproof shoes to solve this problem.

 Trudging through the rain in canvas sneakers was a way of life for me, much to my mother’s dismay.